 Let the know of the different kinds of rescues: general dog/cat/animal rescues, rescues for small dog breeds only and large dog breeds only, rescues for specific dog or cat breeds that cover probably every breed, rescues for specific species of pet.

 Tell them how by adopting they will be saving a life.
 Let them know that by adopting they will make a life saving rescue space available.
 That will save the life of a pound dog or cat that would otherwise be destroyed when their short time at the pound ran out.

 There are many animals needing these life saving rescue spaces, so the more people who adopt, the fewer pets have to die feeling frightened, alone and unloved.

 On this site there are many varied ways you can help animals and help stop cruelty.
 There is something for every personality type, no matter what their circumstances.

 If you would like to learn more about why we so urgently need to help stop animal suffering, please see this website.
 It will allow you to broaden your knowledge of many different types of world wide animal abuse.
 This will give you the ability to help animals by spreading awareness and answering questions people may have.
 Please be aware that you may find the information distressing, especially if sensitive.

 One great way to help animals is to share the information you have seen on this website.
 Doing so means more people could help stop animal cruelty.
 That would make you responsible for more animals being saved from suffering.
 Together we can help people help animals <3

 Have Your Say In The Comments Section

-Do you know of any information we have missed, or do you have any information to add to this page?
-Please leave a comment to let everyone know about it.
+Do you know of any information we have missed, or do you have any information to add?
+Please leave a comment below.